-The Complete Guide to the Best Coffee Shops in Seattle
+The Best Coffee Shops in Seattle (From a Local!)

-When you think of Seattle, chances are you think of rain, grunge music, and coffee.
-You will find a coffee shop on pretty much every city street.
-A recent study found that the city has a whopping 56 coffee shops per 100,000 people!
+When you think of Seattle, chances are you think of rain and coffee.
+You can find a coffee shop on pretty much every city street.
+A recent study found that Seattle has a whopping 56 coffee shops per 100,000 people!
 Because of this, Seattle is known as the Coffee Capitol of the United States.
-Starbucks, probably the most famous coffee chain in the world, even opened its first shop in Seattle.
-Although you will certainly see the big name coffee shops like Starbucks and Seattle’s Best, there are dozens of local roasters that you need to check out.
+Starbucks, arguably the most famous coffee chain in the world, even opened its first shop in Seattle.

 In this post, I’m sharing a list of 25 of the best coffee shops in Seattle.
-You’ll find out about local roasters, unique menu offerings, drive-thru espresso stands, and where to find the best latte art.
-If you’re visiting Seattle for the first time, be sure to buy a bag of beans to bring home as a souvenir.
-Enjoy!
+I’ve been to many of these coffee shops personally.
+You’ll find my recommendations for local roasters, unique menu offerings, drive-thru espresso stands, and where to find the best latte art

 The Best Coffee Shops in Seattle

 The following list is not ranked in a particular order.
-We hope you read the descriptions and choose a few to check out!
-We created this map of the best coffee shops in Seattle for your convenience:
+I hope you read the descriptions and choose a few to check out!

 Lighthouse Roasters